Types of WAV’s

 Side Lift WAV’s

-Side lift have a great benefit that it puts a wheelchair user in the centre of the vehicle, which can be a preferred option depending upon personal circumstances.
+Side lift has a great benefit that it puts a wheelchair user in the centre of the vehicle, which can be a preferred option depending upon personal circumstances.

-With the above information in mind, we know there is a lot to think about when selecting your WAV, however Brook Miller Mobility is here to help, please contact us with any questions or read our FAQ’s below.
+With the above information in mind, we know there is a lot to think about when selecting your WAV vehicle, however, Brook Miller Mobility is here to help, please contact us with any questions or read our FAQ’s below.